nvngroup/pitu/README-en.md

 ### 📜 Liability and License Notice

-Baileys and its maintainers **cannot be held liable** for misuse of this application, as stated in the [MIT license](https://github.com/brunocgc/Baileys/blob/master/LICENSE).
+Pitu and its maintainers **cannot be held liable** for misuse of this application, as stated in the [MIT license](https://github.com/brunocgc/Pitu/blob/master/LICENSE).
 The maintainers do not condone the use of this application in practices that violate WhatsApp's Terms of Service.
 Users are responsible for using this application ethically and legally.

 ---